 Ensure a contract does what you think it does

-It can be too easy to assume that what was agreed verbally has been translated perfectly into a written agreement.
-Often this isn't the case, and a party can be caught out by relying more of the 'sentiment' or 'spirit' of what was discussed rather that what made it into the written contract.
+It can be all too easy to assume that what was agreed verbally has been translated perfectly into a written agreement.
+Often this isn't the case, and a party can be caught out by relying more of the 'sentiment' or 'spirit' of what was discussed rather than what made it into the written contract.

 Add a Dispute Resolution clause

-Proactively reviewing your contracts
+Proactively review your contracts

 You don't want to be in the position of relying on a contract's wording before checking that it does what you need it to.